What Is a Read-In?

 Want to host an African American Read-In?

-Curious to see where Read-Ins took place this year?
+Curious to see where Read-Ins took place in 2017?

 History of the National African American Read-In